-One Church, One Child recruits families for all children in foster care.
-The basic philosophy of the statewide program is to "Find at least one family per church to adopt at least one child".
-One Church, One Child is an inclusive adoption program working with families across all racial and denominational lines.
+One Church One Child recruits families for all children in foster care.
+The basic philosophy of the statewide program is to "Find at least one family in each church to adopt at least one child".
+One Church One Child is an inclusive adoption program working with families across all racial and denominational lines.

 In addition to the state board members, districts typically have local advisory committees that are part of the grass roots process.
 The state board members recruit local pastors, ministers, lay members, and other community leaders to serve on the local advisory committee.
-Normally, the state board members serve as chair and vice-chair or co-chairs of the local advisory committee.
-The active advisory committees accord leadership in the local communities and support the OCOC staff in providing child welfare service in accordance with 409.1755, F.S.
+Normally, the state board members serve as chair of the local advisory committee.
+The active advisory committees accord leadership in the local communities and support the OCOC staff in providing child welfare service in accordance with s.
+409.1755, F.S.

 Ways to Contribute to OCOC

 Every child deserves a forever, permanent home and family.
 You can make a difference - a child is waiting for adoption or foster care in Florida.